aston89/UNlossifier-lossy-audio-reconstructor-and-sound-signature-simulator/README.md

 - --batch      Batch size (affects ram/vram)
 - --codec      Compression codec (mp3, aac, opus, vorbis) - (use "wav" for creative signature style model training)
 - --bitrate    Target bitrate (e.g. 64k, 96k, 128k) - (skip this for creative signature style model training)
+- --saveonce   Specify how often you want the epoch to be saved on disk as safetensor

 During training:
 - Clean audio is automatically compressed using ffmpeg